Martins3/Martins3.github.io/hack/dune-mips/man/see-mips-run.md

 ### Interrupt Resources in MIPS CPUs
-> 似乎是Cause 接受中断， SR 来处理中断
+> 似乎是 Cause 接受中断， SR 来处理中断
 0. **Cause** register has seven eight independent interrupt bits, five or six of these are signals from external logic into the CPU, while two of them are purely software accessible
 1. An active level on any input signal is sensed in each cycle and will cause an